Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: admissible convergence behavior

-where $\bE_1\in\R^{jp\times p}$ contains the first $p$ columns of the $jp\times jp$ identity matrix, $\be_i$ is the $i$th standard basis vector, and $\bB = \bV_1 S_0$ is a QR-factorization of the right-hand side.
+where $\bE_1\in\R^{\prn{j+1}p\times p}$ contains the first $p$ columns of the $jp\times jp$ identity matrix, $\be_i$ is the $i$th standard basis vector, and $\bB = \bV_1 S_0$ is a QR-factorization of the right-hand side.
 A variety of implementations have been developed using these theoretical underpinnings; see, \eg \cite[Chapter 6.12]{Saad2003Iterative} and \cite{Gutknecht:2007:1,BakerDennisJessup:2006:1,Vital:1990:1}.

-Considering these methods in terms of block vectors can bring advantages for analysis, by maintaining certain structural properties that are lost when working from the column-wise perspective.
+Considering these methods in terms of block vectors brings advantages for analysis, by maintaining certain structural properties that are lost when not fully considering the block structure.
 For example, the authors of \cite{SimonciniGallopoulos:1996:1} show that the block minimization is connected to a matrix-valued polynomial minimization problem, \cf \Cref{theorem:block-polynomial-minimization-blgmres}. \begin{definition} Let $C_k\in\C^{p\times p},\ k=0,1,\ldots, n-1$ be the block coefficients defining the \emph{matrix-valued polynomial}